HD 40307 c: Orbit and mass

 HD 40307 c is the third-most massive planet in the system, with a lower mass bound 6.8 times the mass of the Earth.
 The planet orbits HD 40307 at about 0.08 astronomical units (AU), as compared to the Earth's distance from the Sun at 1 AU; as a result, one year on the planet constitutes approximately 9.6 Earth days.
 Analysis of the radial velocity data used to detect the planet does not yield a statistically significant deviation from a circular orbit.

 The star around which the planet HD 40307 orbits has a low metallicity, unusual when compared to other planet-bearing stars.
 This supports a hypothesis concerning the possibility that the metallicity of stars during their births may determine whether a protostar's accretion disk forms gas giants or terrestrial planets.

 Characteristics

 HD 40307 c has not been observed directly and likely does not transit.
 More specific characteristics (such as surface temperature, composition and radius) cannot be determined.

 HD 40307 c has a small mass of at least 6.9 times Earth's, so it was first assumed terrestrial.
 Later in 2009 a study stated that if HD 40307 c is terrestrial, tidal heating would destabilise it, in a manner greater than this process crushes the Jovian moon Io.
 Such restrictions as bind terrestrial planets would not restrict ice giant planets like Neptune or Uranus.
 HD 40307 c might be a sub-Neptune.

 Since the same tides are predicted to result in the destruction of larger natural satellites of planets located close to their parent star, it is unlikely that HD 40307 c hosts any satellites.

-Trivia

-The planet was named "Problemland" in the Xkcd strip "Exoplanet Names" in August, 2013.